agsb/f2u/README.md

 # Specifics

- harvard memory architeture;
+ For ATmega8 MCU specifics plan, using
+    a MiniCore and optboot;

- using internal clock of 8MHz;
+    a internal clock of 8MHz and

- uart at 9600, 8N1, asynchronous;
+    a uart at 9600, 8N1, asynchronous;

- include timer at 1ms with 16 bits counter  ~ 65 s;
+    a timer at 1ms with 16 bits counter  ~ 65 s;

- include watch dog at ~ 2.0 s;
+    a watch dog at ~ 2.0 s;

- include pseudo 16bit random generator;
+    a pseudo 16bit random generator;

- include adapted djb hash generator for 16bits;
+    a adapted djb hash generator for 16bits;
     all 8bits and 16bits math from AVR200 manual;

- uses MiniCore and optboot;

  **still do not write to flash.**

 # Decisions